Welcome to this Archive of Inanity, a potpourri of flash fiction essays.

 I am not a writer by training.
 In fact, I just fell into it like I did most things, by accident or Providence, but not by my design.
 The power of writing comes from experiences, and I have plenty!
 Vicarious text rings hollow.
 These vignettes began in 2006, at age 64 for me.
 A friend and I hosted a weekly community lunch, the Friday Forum.
 I sent the week’s menu every Thursday.
 Writing food menus was boring.
 So I spiced them up with some of my experiences, sprinkled heavily with satire, hyperbole and poetic license.
 There’s a message in each one somewhere….maybe you can find it.

 I was, and always will be, a country boy with red Georgia clay in my veins.
 I spent my youth in Colquitt, Georgia, a small town in southwest Georgia.
 We were farmers and small- town merchants.
 I graduated from the University of Georgia in 1964, with a BBA in Real Estate, lacking 5 credit hours for a dual major, also in English.
 Poetry is still my first love.

 Until 2004 I lived in Atlanta, Georgia pursuing a real estate career.
 In 2004 my wife and I moved to Sea Island, Georgia.
 We have two children; a daughter who’s an artist, and a son who has his own bike expedition business in Colorado.
-I am a pianist, novice violinist, avid reader, writer, lover of all things French and an active real estate investor.
+I am a pianist, novice violinist, avid reader, writer, bluegrass banjo strummer, and an active real estate investor.
 Life is good for this country boy!

-History is littered with words and deeds of fools looking to leave a legacy, a way to explain their rasion d’etre for the infinitesimally short stay on earth, this mote of dust hanging on a sunbeam.
+History is littered with words and deeds of fools looking to leave a legacy, a way to explain their reason for the infinitesimally short stay on earth, this mote of dust that hangs on a sunbeam.
 These are my contributions.